For advice on what to pack for your vacation in South America, choose your destination country from the list below:

 What you pack really does depend on whether you are spending time in Buenos Aires or the countryside.
 There is so much to do in Argentina from skiing to riding gaucho style to beaches, that as much as anything else you need to pack for the area and the activities you plan to enjoy.

-Belize has a Caribbean laid back feel and is unsual as the official language is English.
+Belize has a Caribbean laid back feel and is unsual for South America as the official language is English.

 Casual clothes are going to work best here.